-Once you have certified all the above requirements, you will fill the relevant paperwork with the South Carolina Board of Massage and Bodywork Therapy and once this is done, you are licensed to practice as a massage therapist in the state.
+Once you have completed each of the above requirements, you will submit the relevant paperwork with the South Carolina Board of Massage and Bodywork Therapy, and are then licensed to practice as a massage therapist in the state.

 Having insurance has several key benefits for a massage therapist.
 It improves your professional reputation, safeguards your from daily operations risks, gives you and your clients peace of mind.
 Moreover, it protects your personal assets and earnings.
 Every SC massage professional should therefore purchase this valuable asset before starting to practice.

 Or click here to apply for insurance.